 Aegon I Targaryen, also known as Aegon the Conqueror and Aegon the Dragon, was the first Lord of the Seven Kingdoms and king on the Iron Throne, having conquered six of the Seven Kingdoms during the Conquest.
 He was the founder of the ruling Targaryen dynasty of Westeros.

 Appearance and Character

 Aegon was seen as an enigma.
 He was a solitary person whose only friend was Orys Baratheon.
-He was a great warrior who wielded a sword called Blackfyre but only rode his dragon for battle or travel and never entered tourneys.
+He was a great warrior but only rode his dragon for battle or travel and never entered tourneys.
 He remained faithful to his sisters and left governance in their hands and only took command when necessary.
 While he was harsh with those who defied him, he was generous to those that bent the knee.